acousticrobot/web-16/_pages/toki-pona/lesson-12-syllables-3.md

 I'm drawing this out here in different color pens for demonstration purposes, but you can try doing your sketching with a light colored pencil first, or tracing from your sketches onto a new sheet for the final drawing.
 As I make the final drawing, I'm going to drop the head down slightly over the top of the cartouche, and fill in the details.

 I really could go on forever like this, we didn't even look at a four column grid, but let's call done done and go look at commands.

-### commands

-The rest of this chapter is going to focus on using _o_ for commands and addressing others.
-Lets start with simple commands starting with _o_ because they are really straight forward.
-To use _o_ with commands, simply use the glyph with normal block structure rules.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_25.jpg" caption="o toki!" %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_26.jpg" caption="o awen e mama!" %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_27.jpg" caption="o kama tawa ma tomo Uluku." %}

-In this way _o_ works similar to the first sentences we learned to draw with _mi_ or _sina_ as the subject.  _o_ operates in place of the subject, and the verb does not require _li_.

-### o with a subject

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_28.jpg" caption="jan Epi o a!" %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_29.jpg" caption="soweli Kuti o mu!" %}

-When the sentence has a subject, _o_ functions as a container.
-The subject glyph and any cartouche attached to it all go within the _o_.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_30.jpg" caption="jan Enkitu o moku e moku ni. o moku e telo ni." %}

-It is somewhat different from the containers we have see so far, because when we write the sentence out, the name comes before the _o_.
-This is an exception to the block order rules.

-Later on we will see one one other container, _la_, that reverses the block order rules in this way.
-These exceptions shouldn't be too hard to get used to.
-Just remember that the _o_ refers to this subject so the subject rests inside the _o_, just as prepositions refer to the direct objects they contain.

-### addressing People

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_31.jpg" caption="jan Niki o, mama meli li awen e sina." %}

-When we are addressing others, but not giving direct orders, the grammar of the sentence is different.
-Everything that comes after the _o_ is a complete sentence with its own subject.

-The _o_ is still connected to the person who is being address, so this is what we infix in the _o_. then a comma is added between the o container and the rest of the sentence to make the separation more apparent.

-Just as this comma isn't strictly necessary when writing out the toki pona, you can leave it out here too if need be.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_32.jpg" caption="jan lili mi o, jan Kikamesi li lon ma tomo Uluku." %}

-I don't use this comma glyph as often as I might use a comma when writing, since much of the infixing we are doing serves to group the language just as a comma might.
-Also without clauses, toki pona has relatively few uses for commas in general.
-Feel free however to use this glyph in the middle of your sentence block structures if you need to break the glyphs up to create a pause or emphasize the block order.